camunda-community-hub/camunda-platform-7-mail/extension-run/README.md

 For instructions on how to use the connectors from a service task, see [the root project's readme](/README.md).

+To use the notification service, please register Beans of type `Consumer<Mail>` or `MessageHandler` which we automatically be picked up and registered to the notification service.

 ## How to Configure it?

 Configure the plugin via a YAML file (i.e., the `default.yml`).